 The Incarnation (or ‘in-fleshing’) of the second person of the Trinity is fundamental to Christianity.
 He is no mere prophet as the Muslims, Jews and others regard him.
 He is the God-man.

 Christianity alone believes God came down to redeem mankind.
-Other religions encourage men to earn or meditate their way to God.
+Other religions encourage people to earn or meditate their way to God.
 Christianity says God took the initiative and man responds.

-Jesus is a bridge from God to man.
-Other religions are attempts to build bridges from man to God – and they don’t reach.
+Jesus is a bridge from God to humanity.
+Other religions are attempts to build bridges from humanity to God – and they don’t reach.
 The message of Christmas is that Christ alone is the way to God.
 No one comes to the Father but through him.

 The virgin birth (or, more accurately, the virginal conception) shows Jesus was the God-man from the beginning.
 He wasn’t a human embryo or baby or person who was taken over by God at some later stage in life.
 He was divine and human from the moment of his miraculous conception.

-It is increasingly fashionable today (especially in the New Age Movement) to regard Jesus as a mere man who was at some stage of his life overshadowed and controlled by the ‘Christ-spirit’.
+It is increasingly fashionable today to regard Jesus as a mere man who was at some stage of his life overshadowed and controlled by the ‘Christ-spirit’.
 So when these people talk of Christ they are not referring to Jesus but to some supernatural being: in fact the spirit of antichrist (“anti” means “in place of”).

 Had Jesus been conceived in the normal way by Joseph and Mary and then subsequently the divine ‘Word’ had united with him, the result would have been two persons: one human and one divine.
 This is an ancient heresy, long rejected by the church but by implication, accepted by some modern church leaders.
 The virgin birth shows Jesus is one person with two natures: human and divine.